-Cedar Rapids OWI Lawyer: Are standardized field sobriety tests pass-fail?
+Cedar Rapids DUI Lawyer: Are sobriety tests voluntary?

 The law deems sobriety testing voluntary in Iowa DUI prosecutions, called Operating While Intoxicated here.